 A nice day Fly Fishing with something for the pot.

-'Four Bowls' Club Champion three years running.
+'Four Bowls' Club Champion four years running.

 Northumberland Open Gala Team Championship Trophy.